 This program is designed for students who have a full body of work and a strong interest in continuing their growth in the writing profession through publishing, fellowships, residencies, and/or an MFA or alternative writing program.

 To clarify, this program will NOT include editing or formal workshopping.
 Instead, this program is focused on moving work that is polished and completed to the final stages of publication or other arenas in the writing profession.

 To receive the most from this workshop series, we recommend students take both our four-week session and our eight-week session, as each session complements the other and fully equips the student for success in the literary world.

 At the end of this course, our students will be invited to submit a single query to each of our partner literary organizations.
-Agents will grant these queries a priority reading past the normal 'slush pile' of submissions.
+Agents or publicists will grant these queries a priority reading past the normal 'slush pile' of submissions.

 Students will meet at the beginning of each course week for a 1-2 hour discussion with seminar leader, Dr. Raina J. Leon.
 She will frequently be joined by expert guest lecturers.
 Students will continue in their assignments over each week and practice through asynchronous support in the online learning community.

 We offer substantial scholarships to students based on need.
 Over 60-70% of our students receive partial to full scholarships for our programs.
 If you intend to apply for financial aid, please fill out the last three questions on the application.
 Please be mindful of other students when applying for assistance.

 DATES AND TIMES FOR THE PROGRAM/LECTURES ARE LISTED ON THE APPLICATION.

 Please use this form to contact us or email us at firstname.lastname@example.org.